Dairy cattle: Milk production levels

 Cow longevity is strongly correlated with production levels.
 Lower production cows live longer than high production cows, but may be less profitable.
 Cows no longer wanted for milk production are sent to slaughter.
-Their meat is of relatively low value and is generally used for processed meat.
-Another factor affecting milk production is the stress the cow is faced with.
-Psychologists at the University of Leicester, UK, analyzed the musical preference of milk cows and found out that music actually influences the dairy cow's lactation.
-Calming music can improve milk yield, probably because it reduces stress and relaxes the cows in much the same way as it relaxes humans.
+Their meat is of relatively low value, and is generally used for processed meat.

 Cow comfort and its effects on milk production

 Certain behaviors such as eating, ruminating, and lying down can be related to the health of the cow and cow comfort.
 These behaviors can also be related to the productivity of the cows.
 Likewise, stress, disease, and discomfort negatively affect milk productivity.
 Therefore, it can be said that it is in the best interest of the farmer to increase eating, rumination, and lying down and decrease stress, disease, and discomfort to achieve the maximum productivity possible.
 Also, estrous behaviors such as mounting can be a sign of cow comfort, because if a cow is lame, nutritionally deficient, or housed in an overcrowded barn, its estrous behaviors are altered.

 Feeding behaviors are important for the dairy cow, as feeding is how the cow ingests dry matter.
 However, the cow must ruminate to fully digest the feed and utilize the nutrients in the feed.
-Dairy cows with good rumen health are likely to be more profitable than cows with poor rumen health—as a healthy rumen aids in digestion of nutrients.
+Dairy cows with good rumen health are likely to be more profitable than cows with poor rumen health, as a healthy rumen aids in digestion of nutrients.
 An increase in the time a cow spends ruminating is associated with the increase in health and an increase in milk production.
 The productivity of dairy cattle is most efficient when the cattle have a full rumen.
 Also, the standing action while feeding after milking has been suggested to enhance udder health.
 The delivery of fresh feed while the cattle are away for milking stimulates the cattle to feed upon return, potentially reducing the prevalence of mastitis as the sphincters have time to close while standing.
 This makes the pattern of feeding directly after being milked an ideal method of increasing the efficiency of the herd.